This course examines the similarities and differences of managing and leading across cultures.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Having “global” experiences at work does not guarantee effective global leadership.
 As cultural and organizational complexity increases, so does the demand for a global mindset.
 This course helps engender the global mindset in terms of managing and leading across cultures.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread for each forum.
 Each thread must be at least 800 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 4 other classmates’ threads.
 Each reply must be at least 150 words.

 The student will write a 12-page literature review in current APA format that focuses on ethical considerations for global leadership, emphasizing biblical principles within the context of leading across cultures.
 The review must include at least 12 scholar-practitioner style references.
 The references must be derived from the Jerry Falwell Library (JFL) collection.
 The title page, abstract, references, and appendices are not counted as part of the 12 pages of required content.